EXPLORING NEW URBAN DIVERSITIES

 evaluating the impact of multilingualism on communities, social identities and life experiences

 exploring the cultural and affective significance of languages to the communities that know and use them

 investigating formal and informal language learning and teaching processes and their impact on multilingual lives.

 MRC takes a broad view of multilingualism that accommodates language acquisition, attrition, and revival as well as varying degrees of multilingual competence and varied language repertoires.
 Our research streams are:

 • Multilingualism in social and professional life

-• Geography of multilingualism.
+• Geographies of multilingualism.

 We focus on a range of experiences of multilingualism, including those of Indigenous Australians, long-term migrants with a first language other than English, second-generation migrants who have grown up with more than one language, and English-speakers with proficiency in an additional language or dialect.
 Our work covers the experiences of both multilingual individuals and multilingual communities.